-Energy experts agree that the incandescent bulb is rapidly becoming a thing of the past.
-In fact, in 2007, Congress passed the Energy Independence and Security Act, which requires that all light bulbs sold on the market have a 30 percent increase in efficiency over today’s standard incandescent bulbs.
-The law has already meant that store shelves that were once stocked with only incandescent bulbs are now full of LED lights.
+Energy experts agree the incandescent bulb is rapidly becoming a thing of the past.
+In fact, in 2007, Congress passed the Energy Independence and Security Act, which requires all light bulbs sold on the market have a 30 percent increase in efficiency over today’s standard incandescent bulbs.
+The law has already meant that store shelves once stocked with only incandescent bulbs are now full of CFL and LED lights.

 In the past decade, many consumers have shifted to using compact fluorescent light bulbs (CFLs) or light-emitting diode bulbs (LEDs).
 Lighting can account for up to 20 or 25 percent of a home’s energy costs, so switching can result in savings on your monthly energy bill.

 Why Abandon Your Incandescents?

 Invented by Thomas Edison in last quarter of the 19th century, modern incandescent electric light bulbs have been lighting much of the world for more than 100 years.
 Incandescent bulbs are lit by heating a wire tungsten filament until it begins to glow.
 Because approximately 90 percent of the energy generated in these bulbs is heat instead of light, they are extremely inefficient.
 The average incandescent bulb has a lifespan of about 1,500 hours—a fraction of what you can get from a CFL or LED bulb.

 Halogen lights are a more efficient form of incandescent lighting because they last longer; however, they get hotter than regular incandescent bulbs and pose fire and burn hazards.

-For nearly every incandescent bulb still in use today, there’s a CFL or LED bulb that can replace it—saving energy and curbing carbon emissions.
+For nearly every incandescent bulb still in use today, there’s a CFL or LED light bulb that can replace it—saving energy and curbing carbon emissions.
 If you still have incandescents at work or home, it’s time to send them back to the Dark Ages.

 CFLs (and fluorescent tube lights) are lit by an electric current that is sent through a tube containing argon and a small of amount of mercury gases.
 This in turn generates an invisible ultraviolet light, which then stimulates a fluorescent coating on the inside of the tube, producing visible light.